cbravobernal/mvb/README.md

 ### Secure Custom Fields Plugin
 This plugin requires the [Secure Custom Fields](https://wordpress.org/plugins/secure-custom-fields/) plugin with the following configuration:

+⚠️ Note: You can import the configuration from the `secure-custom-fields.json` file by using the `Secure Custom Fields` → `Import` → `Import from File` option.
+You may skip the three steps below.

 1. Custom Post Type Setup
 Create a custom post type called `videogame` with the following settings: